Environmental Science Higher

 What can I do on completion of my course?

 Higher Environmental Science provides suitable preparation for further study in subjects such as sciences or accountancy at HNC or degree level.
-The varied skills, knowledge and discipline offer students preparation for careers in research, environmental project work, waste management and environmental protection, Biodiversity worker, or other employment.
+The varied skills, knowledge and discipline offer students preparation for careers in research, environmental project work, waste management and environmental protection, biodiversity or other employment.

 Is there more information available online?